Second-hand smoke 'drifts' indoors

 "The most important finding is that you can get drift from those semi-enclosed outdoor areas to areas much further inside the pub."

 Bar staff were most likely to suffer from the exposure, especially at pubs that had bars in their outdoor areas, Dr Edwards said.
 He urged policymakers to consider tightening the regulations for outdoor areas.
 That could include ensuring that connecting doors and windows be kept shut as much as possible.
 "You might also change the criteria for the degree of enclosure that's allowed."

 Places such as Queensland had laws requiring at least 50 per cent of outdoor seating in pubs to be smoke-free, he said.

 "Lots of non-smokers do like to go outside on a nice day, so it becomes a question of whether part of that area should be smoke-free."

-Although the researchers would not identify which bars they tested, they confirmed that courtyards such as Matterhorn's met the testing criteria.
+Although the researchers would not identify which bars they tested, they confirmed that courtyards like those at Wellington bar Matterhorn, met the testing criteria.

 Matterhorn general manager Zach Twentyman said the doors to the courtyard were opened during gigs but were otherwise kept closed.

 None of his staff had complained about drifting smoke or asked not to work in the outdoor bar.
 "To be honest, most of them smoke."